 After you shred up the chicken, start cooking your rice.
 While the rice and chicken finish up, slice up some vegetables to sauté quickly with some olive oil.

 Some suggested vegetables are zucchini, mushrooms, bell peppers, asparagus, onion, broccoli, pea pods, or carrots.

 You can pretty much use whatever is in your refrigerator.
 When the rice and vegetables are done cooking, combine on a plate and place your shredded-up teriyaki chicken over the top.

 Dinner # 2 – Teriyaki Chicken Sandwiches

-Let me know if you have any question or have another quick meal idea in the comments.
+Let me know if you have any questions or have another quick meal idea in the comments.
 I love to hear from my readers.
-If you enjoyed this recipe join my Happy Mom Hacks email newsletter to get more great meal ideas, fun family travel ideas, birthday party ideas and helpful household hacks.
-When you join get a free family travel packing list too.
-Perfect for family vacations.
+If you enjoyed this recipe join my Happy Mom Hacks email newsletter to get more great meal ideas, fun family travel ideas, birthday party ideas, and helpful household hacks.

 More Great Ideas from Happy Mom Hacks